Can Stress Cause Shoulder Pain?

 Stretches for neck and shoulder pain

-- Neck stretches – Lower your chin to your chest for 15 seconds and gently let the weight of your head create a stretch through your upper back.
+- Neck exercises – Lower your chin to your chest for 15 seconds and gently let the weight of your head create a stretch through your upper back.
 Next, gently drop your head towards the right for 15 seconds, then to the left side for 15 seconds.

 - Shoulder to ear – Sit with a straight spine and gently tilt your head towards your left shoulder.
 You can go a little deeper into this stretch by gently pulling your head down slightly farther with your right hand, until you feel a gentle pull.
 Hold this position for 30 seconds and repeat on the other side.